 Ever thought about eavesdropping on a bug?

 That’s what Princeton University doctoral student Micah Fletcher does as he explores the maternal behaviors of the treehopper species Publilia reticulata.
-These insects use vibrations to attract mates, signal distress, hush youngsters and in other communications.
+These insects use vibrations to attract mates, signal distress, hush youngsters and for other communications.

 In a field outside The Watershed Institute, Micah uncoils a tiny microphone and clips it to an ironweed plant.
 Similar to how a record player’s needle reads the grooves on an LP, his device converts a treehopper’s vibrations on a plant into sound.